LiskHQ/lisk-docs/docs/about-lisk/fees.md

 After step 3, the finality of the transaction is Lisk's responsibility.
 If the L1 gas price spikes, Lisk pays the new cost.
-Also, the cost of L1 gas could increase between steps 1 and 3, it is only updated every five minutes and it does not change by more than 25%.
+Also, the cost of L1 gas could increase between steps 1 and 3, it is only updated every five minutes and it does not change by more than 12.5%.
-So at most, the user will pay 25% more than expected.
+So at most, the user will pay 12.5% more than expected.
+See the [Optimism Docs > Transaction Fees](https://docs.optimism.io/stack/transactions/fees#mechanism) for more information.